-Classes may be attributed towards satisfying all appropriate requirements across Groups I, II, III, IV,V and them inor.
-For instance, a student may complete a designated mathematics course and use that to satisfy a requirement within Group I, within Group IIIA, and within Group V. No more than 9 credit hours per discipline will be counted across Groups I, II, III, and IV.
+Classes may be attributed towards satisfying all designated requirements across Groups I, II, III, IV,V and the minor.
+For instance, a student may complete a designated mathematics course and use that to satisfy a requirement within Group I, within Group IIIA, within Group V or within the minor.
+No more than 9 credit hours within a single discipline will be counted across Groups I, II, III, and IV, and the minor.